weetabix-su/renpsp-dev/README.md

 Content used in RenPSP games may be protected by any form of licensing and may be publishing a derivative of the protected game.
 It is your responsibility to use the content at your own risk.

 Hiya! crim here.
 You can contact me on Discord [@crimsonwolf8439#3182] or email [crimsonwolf8439@gmail.com].

+## Credits

+Thanks to the original people who opened up the PSP.

+Thanks to libcg/geecko for making glib2d.